Paraphraser/PiBuilder/README.md

         └── crontab
 ```

 Let's suppose that, instead of "pi", you decide to use "me" for your «username».
-What you will need to do is make a copy of the "pi" directory, as in:
+What you *might* need to do is make a copy of the "pi" directory, as in:

 ```
 $ cd ~/PiBuilder/boot/scripts/support/home